 For this research paper, we focus on studying a specific geographic region bounded by the black square in Figure 1(a), ranging from the East Siberian Sea (to the top of the box) and the Beaufort Sea (to the left of the box) to near the polar point; a zoom-in image of this focus area is shown in Figure 1(b) .
 This large square area is unobstructed by land or the north pole mask, making it an ideal field for the IM lattice setup.
 The area contains 60 rows and 60 columns in the data file, covering approximately 1500km x 1500km, or about 2.25 million square kilometers.

 Ising model lattice and simulation setup

+The purpose of this research is to study the dynamic of ice/water transition for the focus Arctic region.
+The methodology is outlined as follows.
+Firstly, we normalize the NRSTI data to a continuous Ising lattice, carefully choose simulation periods, and define the Ising parameters (J, B, I).
+Secondly, starting from the initial lattice of each simulation period, we run the Metropolis MC simulation based on the set of parameters (J, B, I) to generate a final state of Ising lattice for this period.
+This full metropolis simulation step is then passed into a numeric optimizer to find the best-fit Ising parameters so that the final Ising lattice matches the observed NRSTI data as closely as possible.

 Ising model lattice